Black Friday payment strategies guide

 In this article you will find

 Black Friday is an annual shopping event known for major discounts and sales.
-This year in 2024, Black Friday will take place on 29th November.
+This year, in 2025, Black Friday will take place on 28th November.

 Developing a solid payment strategy well ahead of Black Friday is essential for merchants, as the entire month of November often features extended sales, giving customers more time to shop.
-As a result, merchants need an overarching payment strategy that ensures their systems are fully equipped to handle high transaction volumes and high-value purchases smoothly.
+As a result, merchants need an overarching payment strategy that ensures their systems are fully equipped to handle high transaction volumes and high value purchases smoothly.
 This means every element of the payment process, from the checkout experience to security measures, must be optimised so that when the surge in traffic arrives, the shopping experience remains seamless, fast, and secure.

 This guide will dive into key payment strategies for Black Friday and Cyber Monday, helping merchants maximise sales while providing a smooth, secure and convenient shopping experience for their customers.